GSA/ficam-management/pages/contribute.md

 ---
 This site is for the collaborative development of the Federal Identity, Credential and Access Management (FICAM) Program's Program Management Playbook

+We encourage you to read our [LICENSE](LICENSE.md) and our [README](README.md), which exist within this repository.

+* You can visit the GitHub repository [here](https://github.com/GSA/ficam-management).
+* If you have any questions, open an issue under the 'Issues' tab.
+* Opening issues or adding content does require the creation of a GitHub account.

 ### How to Contribute

 Thank you for considering contributing to the development of open and transparent